Cookies on the Healthspan site

 It can be common for people with chronic pain to avoid exercise for fear of aggravating their symptoms.
 However, regular exercise can actually be a vital intervention for joint health and mental wellbeing.16 Research suggests that engaging in regular exercise can improve depressive symptoms.17 In fact, one meta-analysis also found that exercise can significantly reduce the symptoms of anxiety.18

-Stress management is another factor that exercise could assist with.
-Physical activity can go a long way to reduce tension, boost mood and improve sleep and self-esteem: all of these can aid with elevated stress levels (19).
-Yoga has also been shown to reduce stress in adults, although further research is needed to confirm the benefits.20
+Stress management is another factor exercise could help.
+Physical activity can go a long way to reduce tension, boost mood and improve sleep and self-esteem: all of these can aid with elevated stress levels.19 Yoga has also been shown to reduce stress in adults, although further research is needed to confirm the benefits.20

 The good news is that regular exercise doesn't need to be vigorous to have benefits.
 Studies have shown that even tai chi can improve symptoms of arthritis, balance and physical function.21 The most important thing is that you move your body safely and consistently.

 Mental health issues, like any serious concern, are not to be taken lightly.
 If you are feeling overwhelmed and unable to cope with your symptoms, seeking help is vital.
 Don't be afraid to speak to your GP about support options that are available to you.